ARK-Builders/ARK-Drop/PRIVACY.md

 ## Third-Party Services

-Drop does not integrate with any third-party services that collect data.
+ARK Drop does not integrate with any third-party services that collect data.

 ## Changes to This Policy